SysKitTeam/docs-point/governance-and-automation/provisioning/content-and-structure.md

 ---
-description: This article explains how the content and structure aspect of Provisioning works.
+description: This article explains how the content and structure aspects of Provisioning work.
 ---

 # Content & Structure